C.J. Abrams Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 24th in the league.

-- The Guardians have a 4.16 team ERA that ranks 13th across all MLB pitching staffs.
+- The Guardians' 4.08 team ERA ranks 11th among all MLB pitching staffs.

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- The Guardians give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- The Guardians will send Quantrill (0-1) to the mound for his third start of the season.
+- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.

-- In his most recent time out on Saturday, the righty tossed five innings against the Seattle Mariners, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the righty threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.